ericjlrichard/relative-placement-js/README.md

       - Each judge has a limited "stash" of Yes (they want this comp in the finals) and Maybes, or Alternates (they'd be ok with this comp in the finals but not their first choice).
 We won't implement the coding itself, but it's strongly suggested to number your Alternates (Alt1, Alt2, etc) to help break ties.

       - As a general rule, you'll want the number of Yes and Alt to loosely match both the number of comps in the prelims and the number of comps wanted in the finals.
 For a final of 7 comps for example, around 4Y, 2A is good.
 Be ready to change your plans or, if you need a specific number of comps (for battles, for example), to choose between equal comps.
+I'm sure there's a good way to mathematically determine the best ratio, but I mostly go by feel.
+Basically the more competitors you have, the bigger the judges' "stash" should be, but not as much as to put a thousand people in finals.

       Example: